 Step 2: Update Your Domain Registrar

 Until your website Domain Registrar information is updated, the DNS zone in the Liquid Web system is invisible to the internet.
 Your Domain Registrar is the key and directs your visitors’ requests based on which name server is linked to your domain.
-The below Help Center article provides information on how to change your name servers.
+This Help Center article provides information on how to change your name servers.

 Domains in Liquid Web Enom Domain Registrar